-Note: HRSA will add new patient commitments and supplemental funding amounts awarded after June 1, 2015 to the FY 2016 SAC-AA patient projection and award.
-To avoid double counting of patients, your FY 2016 SAC-AA application patient projection and requested funding amount must not include patients or funding from your FY 2015 Expanded Services (ES) award or your August 2015 NAP award, if applicable.
+Note: HRSA will add new patient commitments awarded after June 1, 2015 to the FY 2016 SAC-AA patient projection.
+To avoid double counting of patients, your FY 2016 SAC-AA application patient projection must not include patients from your FY 2015 Expanded Services (ES) award or your August 2015 NAP award, if applicable.

-4. Review the Patient Target in the SAAT and the Summary of Funding for Patient Target reduction details to ensure that the Patient Target and funding request are aligned.
+4. Review the Patient Target in Table 6 and the Summary of Funding for Patient Target reduction details to ensure that the Patient Target and funding request are aligned.
 Other resources are available at the SAC-AA Technical Assistance web site.